-Refer to SEARMS Privacy and Confidentiality Policy.
+Refer to SEARMS Privacy and Confidentiality Policy at 1.7.

 Applicants and tenants will be notified that information about persons included in the application can be exchanged with the AHO.
 This is likely to occur in instances where consent has been provided to another social housing provider and for the purposes of assessing their application.